joydeep-git/nestfinder-backend/README.md

 ✅ **Property Listings**
 - Add new properties
 - Fetch all properties
+- Fetch the owner's listed properties
 - Fetch a single property by ID
 - Update property details
 - Delete a property

 ✅ **Search & Filters**
 - Search properties by location
-- Filter by price, size, and amenities
+- Filter by price and amenities

 ✅ **Secure API & Middlewares**